-Santi Thompson, Head of Digital Research Services and the Eva Digital Research Endowed Library Professor at the University of Houston (UH), serves as Primary Investigator for the grant.
+Santi Thompson, Assistant Dean of Research Services and the Eva Digital Research Endowed Library Professor at the University of Houston (UH), serves as Primary Investigator for the grant.
 At UH Santi develops policies and workflows for the digital components of scholarly communications, including digital research support and digital repositories.
 He publishes on the assessment of digital repository metadata, software, and content reuse.
 Santi is currently the co-facilitator of the DLF AIG.

 Ayla Stein Kenfield

 Ayla Stein Kenfield, Repository Services Librarian and Assistant Professor at the University of Illinois at Urbana-Champaign (UIUC), leads IDEALS, the University’s institutional repository program, and coordinates between the Library’s other digital repositories: the Illinois Data Bank, Illinois Digital Collections, and the Medusa preservation repository.
 She has published and presented on digital repository assessment, metadata development for data repositories, and digital library system migration.
 Her research interests include digital repositories; metadata and linked data; and the intersections of library technology with critical librarianship.
 Twitter: @TheStacksCat